cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 * [Survey text and
   coding](waves/Survey_of_COVID-Like_Illness_-_TODEPLOY_2020-04-06.docx) (Word)

+**Warning:** Item A2 shows high missingness and strange values in Wave 1, possibly due to incorrect validation in the Qualtrics survey.
+Item A2 should not be used in Wave 1 data until this problem is understood.

 ## Wave 2

 Wave 2 was first deployed on April 15, 2020.
 This was replaced by Wave 3, but